dragan-stepanovic/tell-dont-ask-kata/README.md

-An example of a solution for Tell Don't Ask kata.
+An example of a solution for Tell Don't Ask kata which I use to teach pure OO design.
 I did super incremental steps and ended up with 300+ commits.
 The idea of baby steps is it serves as an enabling constraint for practicing incremental development skills and reducing inventory of uncommitted and unmerged code.

-Description of kata can be found here github.com/gabrieletondi/tell-dont-ask-kata
+Description of the kata can be found on [gabrieletondi/tell-dont-ask-kata](github.com/gabrieletondi/tell-dont-ask-kata)